 Fish is a crucial component of the bio manipulation process.
 There are two types of measures we might pursue in order to reduce the number of planktivorous fishes and to boost the zooplankton biomass.
 First technique to lower the biomass of planktivorous fish is by kill (using some pesticides like rotenone by following the recommended dose) and removal (catching the fish directly by nets) whereas secondly, we can go for the stocking of predatory (piscivorous) fishes.
 A reduction in the biomass of benthivores fish is also believed to have a favourable impact on the bio-manipulation process since the benthivores fish while feeding will stir-up the bottom causing increased turbidity, hindering the colonization & growth of macrophytes and their stability.

 However, because they actively graze on the phytoplankton blooms, phyto-planktivorous fish play a significant role in the bio-manipulation process by improving the water quality.
 Silver carp (Hypophthalmichthys molitrix), a phyto-planktivorous fish species, can have a stronger effect on planktonic Cladocera than phytoplankton, according to Radke and Kahl's (2002) experiment on fish bio-manipulation.
 As a result, this fish species cannot be regarded as a candidate for bio-manipulation in mesotrophic lakes.
 According to research by Starling et al. (2002), the introduction of a few small-scale commercial fish species that are targeted against these fishes will not only enhance the reservoir's water quality but also supply high-quality protein to the local people.
 Since mussels are filter-feeders and lower the nutrient load, Roy et al. (2010) and Gulati et al. (2008) proposed that mussels might be used as an alternative to fish in order to filter water and produce pure water.
-Given its ability to decrease phytoplankton biomass through filter feeding, the zebra mussel (Dreissena polymorpha) may be a good choice for the bio-manipulation strategy in this instance (Caraco et al. 1997 and Reeders et al. 1993).
+Given its ability to decrease phytoplankton biomass through filter feeding, the zebra mussel (Dreissena polymorpha) (Italic) may be a good choice for the bio-manipulation strategy in this instance (Caraco et al. 1997 and Reeders et al. 1993).

 Zooplankton: